z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 ![alt text](images/bifrost_area1.png "BiFrost area")

-The low resolution version of BiFrost can place a 16x16 pixel multicolour "tile" at 8 pixel boundaries, i.e. aligned to character locations.
-The high resolution version of BiFrost can place a multicolour tile at any vertical pixel, although still aligned to 8 pixel horizonal coordinates, at the expense of more memory consumption and greater CPU processing requirement over the low resolution version.
+The low resolution version of BiFrost can place a 16x16 pixel multicolour "tile" at 16 pixel boundaries, i.e. aligned to every other character location.
+The high resolution version of BiFrost can place a multicolour tile at any vertical pixel aligned to 8 pixel horizonal coordinates, at the expense of more memory consumption and greater CPU processing requirement over the low resolution version.

-BiFrost2 is an improvement on the high resolution version of BiFrost.
-It can place a 16x16 pixel multicolour tile at any vertical pixel, and can do so within a 20x22 character grid.
+BiFrost*2 is an improvement on the high resolution version of BiFrost.
+It can place a 16x16 pixel multicolour tile at any vertical pixel, on any 8 pixel horizontal boundary, and can do so within a 20x22 character grid.
 That's a 160x176 pixel area of the screen.

 ## A BiFrost Program BASIC Loader